metadata:

 -

-You can pin the saved filters at the top of the board for quick access.
+Saved filters can be pinned at the top of the board for quick access.

-Once a filter is created, you can only pin it on the board for yourself.
-If you want the filter to be displayed to all the board users, you will have to create it again.
+After creating a filter, you can only pin it on the board for yourself.
+For the filter to appear for all board users, you need to create it again.

 -

-Select the filters to be shown on the board and click Apply.
+Select the filters to be displayed on the board and click Apply.

 -